BLUF (Bottom Line Up Front) hurts communication and hinders innovation

 We don’t ask for a BLUF of a fiction novel, because stories are powerful forms of communication that build suspense and keep you engaged as you solve a mystery.

-A good argument needs time to develop, letting the reader dig into the details and piece the evidence together.
+A good argument needs time to develop, letting you examine the details of each puzzle piece, assembling the evidence until a clear picture emerges.
 You build a mental model of why the world works as it does, and can generate new insights from these basic building blocks, including parallel or orthogonal conclusions unrelated to the author’s original argument!

 In contrast, if you get into the habit of reading only conclusions, skipping the suspense and discovery, you can only memorize and regurgitate what the author told you, like playing back a cassette tape of words put into your brain by what the author4 wants you to say.